 2. Don't Leave Pans Unattended

 Most cooks know never to lean a pan unattended on the stove.
 The pan could be knocked over, grease can splatter, or the food can be allowed to cook too long.
 Each of these things can be a fire hazard.

 3. Don't Put Grease Down the Drain

-When you're done cooking it may be tempting to pour the hot grease down the drain.
-Built up grease in drain can lead to a drain clog and sink overflow.
-Instead the grease can be poured into a container, allowed to cool and then placed in the trash.
+When you're done cooking, it may be tempting to pour the hot grease down the drain.
+Build up grease in the drain can lead to a drain clog and sink overflow.
+Instead, pour the grease into a container, allow it to cool, and then place it in the trash.